Tutorial: Create and publish a Power BI organizational content pack

 Creating an organizational content pack requires a Power BI Pro account for you and your colleagues.

-You can't create or install organizational content packs in the new workspace experiences preview.
+You can't create or install organizational content packs in the new workspace experiences.
 If you haven't started yet, Now is a good time to upgrade your content packs to apps.
 Learn more about the new workspace experience.